codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 #### Query for the size, and then allocate

-One possible approach is to ask user to implement _two_ functions: one which would return the size needed to fit the result, and another one to perform actual operation.
+Another possible approach is to ask user to implement _two_ functions: one which would return the size needed to fit the result, and another one to perform actual operation.
 For example:

 Kata task: